Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 OMC

-Omnicom Acquires Interpublic, Creates $25B Company
+Omnicom Acquires Interpublic, Creating $25B Marketing Giant

-Omnicom has successfully completed its acquisition of the Interpublic Group of Companies, Inc. The combined company, with a pro forma combined revenue in excess of $25 billion, will trade under the ticker symbol OMC on the New York Stock Exchange.
+Omnicom (NYSE: OMC) has completed its acquisition of the Interpublic Group of Companies, Inc., creating the world's leading marketing and sales company with a pro forma combined revenue in excess of $25 billion.
+Under the terms of the agreement, Interpublic shareholders received 0.344 Omnicom shares for each share of Interpublic common stock they owned.
+The combined company will trade under the OMC ticker symbol on the New York Stock Exchange.

-Omnicom is now positioned as the world's leading marketing and sales company, built for intelligent growth in the next era, with a focus on delivering sustainable growth by addressing clients’ critical growth priorities.
-Today the company's shares have moved -1.85% to a price of $71.50.
-If you want to know more, read the company's complete 8-K report here.
+This acquisition positions Omnicom as the world's leading marketing and sales company, built for intelligent growth in the next era, with a comprehensive and connected portfolio of capabilities powered by its advanced intelligence platform, Omni.
+Today the company's shares have moved 0.17% to a price of $71.62.
+For the full picture, make sure to review OMNICOM GROUP INC.'s 8-K report.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.